 I won't go into the blow-by-blow of this storyline.
 Suffice it to say Oliver is with Hope Logan, Steffy hates the Logans, Steffy goes after Oliver with the bizarre logic that getting Hope out of the way will somehow prompt Brooke to leave.
 Huh?
 Oliver and Brooke are on to it and don't buy it, and even Stephanie is scratching her head.
 The only anti-Logan ammunition Steffy had was the video of Bridget and Owen having sex, but it seems to have been dropped.
 That bomb's pretty well defused, as we'll get to later...

 For all of Steffy's machinations -- sabotaging the "Hope for the Future" campaign (which in a real company would have gotten her fired period, not just pulled off the line), snuggling up to Oliver, pressuring Hope to keep him with sex -- her whole rationale just doesn't hold water.
 Much has been made of Steffy being so hurt by Ridge's abandonment that she's now lashing out.
 Sure, Ridge's constant waffling between Brooke and Taylor over the years was bound to cause damage.
 But it's not like Ridge wasn't there for her at all.
 And of course the death of her "twin" sister Phoebe (quotes because they were identical when introduced, and fraternal later on -- lame!) was going to leave a scar.
 But what does Hope have to do with that, or Brooke?
 The reason this storyline doesn't work is because Steffy's anger is completely misdirected.

+You know who should really be bearing the brunt of Steffy's vendetta?
+Rick.
 For so many reasons.
 Rick went after Steffy's father for much the same reason Steffy is going after Rick's mother now.
 Rick was indirectly responsible for Phoebe's death -- if only because she jumped in his car to confront him for being involved with Taylor and whaled on him until he lost control of the wheel.
 But, most importantly, by Rick's own admission this week, "I hurt [Steffy] and made her suffer."
 Bringing Rick into the fray was brilliant, because it's what this storyline really needs: Rick used Steffy, and it would explain Steffy's anti-Logan attitude far better than what we're being fed now.
 Steffy only turned into a vixen after her disastrous relationship with Rick, so it would make a world of sense for her to be going after Brooke and Hope and everything else Logan because they're related to Rick, and not because of Steffy's supposed Daddy issues.
 Otherwise, she's just coming off like a 5-year-old crying because her sister got a slightly bigger piece of cake.
 And it would give Rick the comeuppance he never really got.

 I will admit that the Steffython this week had some interesting facets.
 Brooke begging Taylor to join her as a role model and end the feud was inspired.
 Which brings up another point -- the reason the much-overplayed Brooke/Taylor feud succeeded was because they were two women in love with Ridge -- who in turn struggled because he loved both of them.
 And they were all established characters when the feud started.
 Steffy/Oliver/Hope doesn't work because they're all relative newbies -- we haven't had time to invest in them, and it's a one-sided triangle because Oliver clearly wants to be with Hope.
 But I digress.
 Taylor ultimately didn't respond to Brooke's olive branch one way or another (a missed opportunity if I ever saw one), but they had a real reason to feud, whereas Steffy doesn't.
 Even Ridge doesn't want the feud to carry to the next generation.
 He was right to call Steffy out and tell her to stay away from Oliver.
 "This is not how we raised you" -- good to see him being a responsible parent for a change!